Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Validity of the Credible Interval and Stopping Condition

-With convergence in all moments established, we now turn to understanding the distributions of $\tilde \rho_k^\lambda$ and $\tilde \iota_k^\lambda$, in order to validate the estimators as well as derive the stopping condition and credible interval.
-We begin with an examination of the distribution of $\tilde \rho_k^\lambda$.
-Intuitively, if the terms were independent, we would trivially have that $\tilde \rho_k^\lambda$ satisfies \cref{def:JL}, as the terms in the definition of $\tilde \rho_k^\lambda$ satisfy the \cref{def:JL}.
+With this definition established, we can note intuitively, if the terms of $\tilde \rho_k^\lambda$ were independent, we would trivially have that $\tilde \rho_k^\lambda$ satisfies \cref{def:SE}.
 Unfortunately, \textit{they are not independent}.
 Thus, we innovate the following method to derive the distribution of $\tilde \rho_k^\lambda$ to handle the dependencies, which results in only an additional logarithmic term relative to what would have been the case if the terms had been independent.